zentri/zentriospy/README.md

 ```

-Supply the URL of the ACKme module as the ``addr`` argument to the ``wiconnectpy.__init__`` function.
+Supply the URL of the Zentri module as the ``addr`` argument to the ``zentriospy.__init__`` function.

-This returns a device object, representing the ACKme WiConnect device.
+This returns a device object, representing the ZentriOS device.
 The device object can then be used for issuing commands.

-Any WiConnect command can be issued as the argument when calling the device.
-The call returns the WiConnect command response.
+Any ZentriOS command can be issued as the argument when calling the device.
+The call returns the ZentriOS command response.

 For example: